President, Children’s Wisconsin Foundation

 Senior Vice President, Children’s Wisconsin

-Meg Brzyski Nelson, Chief Development Officer and President, Children’s Wisconsin FoundationMeg Brzyski Nelson is President of Children’s Wisconsin Foundation and Chief Development Officer for Children’s Wisconsin, the state's only health system dedicated 100% to kids and teens.
-Through both broad-based and very individualized methods, Meg and the Foundation team work to build brand awareness for Children’s Wisconsin as a cause, deepen volunteerism and advocacy, increase philanthropic revenue and demonstrate gratitude to the community and grateful patient families.
+Meg Brzyski Nelson is president of Children’s Wisconsin Foundation and senior vice president for Children’s Wisconsin, the state's only health system dedicated 100% to kids and teens.
+Through both broad-based and very individualized methods, Meg and the Foundation team work to build brand awareness for Children’s as a cause; deepen volunteerism and advocacy; increase philanthropic revenue; and, demonstrate gratitude to the community and grateful patient families.

 Meg earned a Bachelor of Arts in English and an Executive Master of Business Administration from Marquette University.
-She was recognized in Milwaukee Business Journal's 2006 Forty Under 40, honoring outstanding business and community leaders.
+Currently, she serves as a volunteer and advocate for her alma mater.
+Meg is a Milwaukee Business Journal's Forty Under 40 alumna, a 2006 recognition honoring outstanding business and community leaders.
+In 2025, Meg was recognized both as one of the Milwaukee Business Journal’s 2025 Power Brokers and one of Wisconsin’s Women of Influence.
 In addition, she has received awards for her teaching and leadership.
-She is a member of Young Presidents’ Organization, a national and international networking group of business leaders with at least 40 employees and $25 million in revenues.

 Whether in her work or volunteer roles, Meg loves helping organizations and people reach their full potential.
 Meg is adept at helping organizations develop vision and complementary strategic work plans and rallying volunteers to a common cause.
-She currently serves as a board member of Next Door, an early childhood development program serving Milwaukee’s central city and is former chair of the board of PEARLS for Teen Girls, an empowerment program targeting at-risk girls in Milwaukee.
+She currently serves as an executive committee board member of Next Door, an early childhood development program serving Milwaukee’s central city and is former chair of the board of PEARLS for Teen Girls, an empowerment program targeting at-risk girls in Milwaukee.
 She is married to Duane Nelson and has three young adult step-children.